ILRI-Genomics-Platform/AMR-Genomic-Surveillance/README.md

 You will use your personal computers computers to log into the ILRI HPC cluster, which operates on a Linux-operating system.
 Since we will be working from the remote servers, you will not need special setup for your personal laptops.
 However, you will need to install a program that enables you to log into the HPC.

 ## Analysis preprations

+### Required tools
+If you are using a Windowas OS computer, you will need to install the follwing tools to enable you access the remote HPC server.
+Additional tools will help in downloading data from HPC to your local computer.

+Please follow the instructions here: [List of required tools](https://github.com/ILRI-Genomics-Platform/trainings-required-software)

 ### Logging into the HPC
 To sign in to HPC using the following command, you will have been assigned a ***username*** that looks like `Bio4InfoXX` and a ***password***.